Jamberoo Social Golf Club

 Plans drawn up for a new starters shed.
 The foundations for the new pump house were laid and power connected to the area.
 A framed photograph was presented to Bas Rutledge in recognition of his work on the golf course.

 The area containing the present 4th green is leased from the Bowling Club.
-Frances Johnson appointed as administrative officer.
 18 permanent grass greens completed and a celebratory weekend held.
 New starters shed completed.
 Car park purchased and outstanding debts finalised.
 Dam in front of the 16th green enlarged and the new pump house completed and a computerised watering system installed.
 Warren Fraser elected Captain.
 State Treasurer agrees to waive stamp duty on any amalgamation between the Golf and the Bowling Clubs.

 Purchase of residence and shop alongside the ACF store.
 Purchase of land around 16th green.
 Peter Townsend resigns from his position as President to be replaced by Barry Walker.
 The car park is sealed and the starters shed upgraded.
 Jamberoo veterans kick off.
 Membership at this stage closed at 1200.
 Tees improved and plans with regard to a dam on the second hole drawn up.